-- Who to consider referring to MSK Physiotherapy see MSK referral guidelines for full details

-. - Patients aged ≥14 with lower back pain +/- leg symptoms, who have not responded to recommended advice and first-line management, and who do not have significant red-flags. - - o Patients with significant red flags see the pathway diagram. - Patients aged <14.
-Consider SCI referral to Orthopaedic Paediatric or consider referral form for Paediatric Physiotherapy

-☐. - Patients with Widespread Chronic Pain Syndrome with previous Physiotherapy input for the same condition +/- significant psychological/ psychiatric/ drug addiction component. - o Previous attendance at pain management for the same condition. - Physiotherapy re-referral for patients who have completed Physiotherapy treatment for the same condition in the last 12 months. - Referrals requesting imaging or MRI alone. - o Back pain with BMI >40 if weight is felt to be the primary issue.
+- Who to consider referring to MSK Physiotherapy see MSK referral guidelines for full details 2: - Patients aged ≥14 with lower back pain +/- leg symptoms, who have not responded to recommended advice and first-line management, and who do not have significant red-flags. - Who not to refer to MSK Physiotherapy see MSK referral guidelines for full details 2: - Patients with significant red flags see the pathway diagram. - Patients aged <14.
+Consider SCI referral to Orthopaedic Paediatric or consider referral form for Paediatric Physiotherapy. - Patients with Widespread Chronic Pain Syndrome with previous Physiotherapy input for the same condition +/- significant psychological/ psychiatric/ drug addiction component. - Previous attendance at pain management for the same condition. - Physiotherapy re-referral for patients who have completed Physiotherapy treatment for the same condition in the last 12 months. - Referrals requesting imaging or MRI alone. - Back pain with BMI >40 if weight is felt to be the primary issue.